 The straps & dots are buttercream...everything else is candy coating.
 (Buttercream colors: Americolor Deep Pink coloring gel, Electric Pink, Lemon Yellow, & Sky Blue).

 I tinted a crusting vanilla buttercream with Americolor Sky Blue & Americolor Ivory coloring gel.
-Some of my cupcakes were frosted entirely in ivory, but others like the one below were half and half.
-The most important part of these cupcakes is the two dots of icing that I piped on each one with a Wilton tip 12 (10 would work well too).
-These dots will prop up our flip flops so that they sit at a nice angle.
+Some of my cupcakes were frosted entirely in ivory, but others like the one below were half and half for an ocean and sand look.

 (Use your vanilla buttercream of choice.
 If you don't already have a favorite, we highly recommend our Classic Vanilla Buttercream Frosting recipe!)

 One of the most important parts of decorating these cupcakes with buttercream is remembering to pipe the two medium sized dots.
 (You can use a Wilton 10 or Wilton tip 12 -or just snip the end off of your disposable piping bag).

 These buttercream dots will prop up our flip flops so that they lay at a nice angle.
 Of course, you could simplify things and lightly press the flip flops into classic 2D piping tip swirls of frosting also.
 Either way, you're going to have some CUTE cupcakes.

 If working in advance, you can store these toppers in a cool room and then chill just before applying them to the cupcake so that they are easier to handle.